Updated 9am, 22/01/2021

 We’ll update you if government guidelines change

-As we said at the start, we know there are lots of differing views on this topic at the moment and you may find different interpretations of these laws and guidelines elsewhere.
+As we said at the start, we know there are lots of differing views on this topic and you may find different interpretations of these laws and guidelines elsewhere.
 We’re open to these opinions and will always reconsider our stance if new scientific evidence emerges to contradict it, or if the law changes.

-If you have further questions or concerns in the meantime, don’t hesitate to reach out to our Customer Support team via in-app chat.
+If you have further questions or concerns in the meantime, please don’t hesitate to reach out to our Customer Support team via in-app chat.